PTsolvers/Galileo23-MC1-GPU/README.md

 ## Slot 1
 ### Getting started
 This section provides directions on getting your GPU HPC dev environment ready on the `octopus` supercomputer at the University of Lausanne, Switzerland.
-During tthis Master-class, we will use SSH to login to a remote multi-GPU compute node on `octopus`.
+During this Master-class, we will use SSH to login to a remote multi-GPU compute node on `octopus`.
 Each of the participant should get access to 4 Nvidia Titan Xm 12GB.

 > ⚠️ It is warmly recommended trying to perform the Getting started steps before the beginning of the workshop.